Microsoft Access versus Microsoft Excel for Data Analysis and Reporting

 slightly differently and rapidly become

-avoids that limitation.
+avoids that manageability challenge.
 That said, both Access and

 Excel have their strengths and weaknesses.